Visit and Contact

 Access to Field Street is best made by approaching on Douglas Street from the south (downtown) and turning right onto Field.

 The parking lot is on the right at the end of the street.
+To gain access to the secure parking area please call the museum at 250-363-8753.

 Contact the Museum